Humanities and Social Sciences

 Creating cross-cultural awareness, critical thinking skills and a Christian worldview

 The Humanities and Social Sciences Department graduates young men and women whose foundation in liberal arts and sciences, integrated with a Christian worldview, makes them excellent candidates for immediate employment, ministry or graduate school.
-Students acquire a global awareness of their selected area of study that builds the critical thinking and communication skills greatly valued by forward-thinking employers.
+Students pursuing a Christian humanities degree program on our Minnesota campus will acquire a global awareness of their selected area of study that builds the critical thinking and communication skills greatly valued by forward-thinking employers.
 The academically rigorous program combines faith and learning so students acquire the knowledge, skills and ethics necessary for Christian leadership and professional success.

 The department has intentionally expanded its emphasis on global themes and awareness, and now offers two new international studies degrees.
 As 23 percent of undergraduate students come from diverse cultures other than European-American, these new B.A. programs provide all students with opportunities to share differences and similarities in perspective, and to speak of their experiences at home and abroad.
 In the Humanities and Social Sciences Department, students and faculty mentors work together cross-culturally, infusing learning with a love of Christ.